Cystathionine beta-lyase: Evolution

-Arabidopsis cystathionine beta-lyase possesses 22% homology with its Escherichia coli counterpart and even higher homology (between 28% to 36%) with cystathionine γ-synthase from plant and bacterial sources and cystathionine γ-lyase from Saccharomyces cerevisiae.
+Arabidopsis cystathionine beta-lyase possesses 22% homology with its Escherichia coli counterpart and even higher homology (between 28% and 36%) with cystathionine γ-synthase from plant and bacterial sources and cystathionine γ-lyase from Saccharomyces cerevisiae.
 All of these enzymes are involved in the Cys/Met biosynthetic pathway and belong to the same class of PLP-dependent enzymes, suggesting that these enzymes were derived from a common ancestor.

 Industrial relevance

 Cystathionine beta-lyase catalyzes the production of homocysteine, a direct precursor to methionine.
 Methionine is an essential amino acid for bacteria that is required for protein synthesis and the synthesis of S-adenosylmethionine; thus, the amino acid is directly linked to DNA replication.
 Because of its necessity in DNA replication, inhibition of cystathionine beta-lyase is an attractive antibiotic target.
 Furthermore, the enzyme is absent in humans, decreasing the chance of harmful and unwanted side effects.

 Studies have linked the anti-fungal activity of several anti-fungal agents to the inhibition of cystathionine beta-lyase; however, other studies have not observed enzyme inhibition by these.
 Further research is needed to characterize the full extent cystathionine beta-lyase inhibition has on microbial and fungal growth.